GRAPE: Let GRPO Supervise Query Rewriting by Ranking for Retrieval: Introduction

 \section{Introduction}

-The CLIP (Contrastive Language–Image Pretraining) model \citep{radford2021learning} learns a unified semantic space that aligns images and text.
-Owing to its simplicity and efficiency, tens-of-billions–scale vector indexes \citep{chuang2025metaclip,wang2025scaling} have been deployed in industry, with CLIP serving as a foundational encoder for downstream retrieval tasks \citep{stevens2024bioclip}, as well as related applications such as zero-shot classification \citep{qu2025proapo,martin2024transductive,wu2025logiczsl} and clustering \citep{islam2024leveraging,qu2025learning,lowe2023zero}.
-However, as retrieval-oriented downstream tasks continue to expand, tasks whose input distributions diverge substantially from CLIP’s training corpus distribution often exhibit degraded performance.
+Contrastive Language–Image Pretraining (CLIP) \citep{radford2021learning} has emerged as a cornerstone of modern vision-language systems by mapping multimodal data into a unified, shared semantic space.
+Due to its remarkable efficiency and versatility, vector indexes on a scale of tens-of-billions \citep{chuang2025metaclip,wang2025scaling} have been deployed across industrial sectors.
+In these ecosystems, CLIP serves as the pivotal encoder for a wide array of downstream tasks, ranging from cross-modal retrieval \citep{stevens2024bioclip} to zero-shot classification \citep{qu2025proapo,martin2024transductive,wu2025logiczsl} and unsupervised clustering \citep{islam2024leveraging,qu2025learning,lowe2023zero}.

+Nevertheless, as the scope of retrieval-oriented applications continues to broaden, the inherent limitations of these frozen encoders become apparent.
+Specifically, system performance frequently degrades when the target input distributions diverge significantly from CLIP’s pre-training corpus—a challenge commonly observed in scenarios involving multilingual queries, long-form descriptions, or complex multimodal shifts.

-The most straightforward approach is to expand the training corpus distribution to cover the distribution of downstream tasks~\citep{fan2023improving, huang2024llm2clip, yuksekgonul2022and, chen2022altclip, zhang2024long, wu2024lotlip, sam2024finetuning}, and then finetune the model on domain-specific datasets to yield notable performance improvements.
-However, a clear side effect of retraining is that it alters the learned embedding distribution, forcing costly re-embedding of all existing data and redeployment of downstream applications.
-Given the massive scale of vectorized data, such re-embedding is prohibitively expensive and disruptive.
-Consequently, how to enhance existing CLIP models without redeployment has become a critical and practical challenge.
+A conventional strategy to mitigate these shifts involves expanding the pre-training corpus to encompass downstream distributions~\citep{fan2023improving, huang2024llm2clip, yuksekgonul2022and}, followed by domain-specific finetuning to yield performance gains.
+However, a significant drawback of retraining is that it inevitably alters the learned embedding space, necessitating the costly re-embedding of all existing corpus data and the redeployment of downstream applications.
+Given the sheer scale of industrial vector databases, such re-indexing is often prohibitively expensive and operationally disruptive.
+Consequently, enhancing existing CLIP models while preserving the integrity of the established retrieval infrastructure has become a critical and practical challenge.